itamar8910/3DInteractionClassification/README.md

 # Input
 <p align="center"><img src="https://preview.ibb.co/eXVyw8/Screen_Shot_2018_07_24_at_11_42_42.png" width="50%"></p>
-We receive as input 4 RGB video cameras that are in the corner of the room.
+We receive as input: 4 RGB videos taken from different corners.

 # First approach - 3D reconstruction
 <p align="center"><img src="https://preview.ibb.co/cmwSpT/Screen_Shot_2018_07_24_at_11_47_07.png" width="75%"></p>
 <br/>
-Our first approach was to reconstruct the 3D scene and to find the distance between the two "nose" vectors of the people in the scene.
+Our first approach was to reconstruct the 3D scene and to find the distance between each 2 "looking" vectors of people in the scene.
-To do this, we first calibrate our 4 cameras with a checkboard.
+To do this, we first calibrate our 4 cameras.
 <p align="center"><img src="https://preview.ibb.co/kfQh68/Screen_Shot_2018_07_24_at_15_29_01.png" width="75%"></p>

 <b>Then, we perform the following steps:</b>